GuerrSim96/DM_NMR_tfe/README.md

 Just wait a few minutes (approximately 90 minutes), and the notebook will have completed its job.

 Perfect, you have just installed GROMACS on your drive!

+> [!WARNING]
+> Before to proceeding with the second notebook, ensure that the entire 1.95 GB of GROMACS files has been successfully loaded onto the drive.

 ---
 ### Molecular_Dynamics_Simulation_with_Trifluoroethanol.ipynb